prakol16/CS166-final-project-bloomier-filters/index.md

 a collision resolution mechanism, and this makes the memory footprint of our table rather large.
 For the sake of simplicity, suppose we are storing $$n = \vert \mathcal{B}\vert=10$$ books into $$R=5$$ databases with a table size of $$m=20$$.
 Naïvely, you might think you only need $$m = O(n)$$ slots in the table in order to have a good chance of avoiding collisions, but this is not true.
+(In our simulation, we get no collisions only 6% of the time!
+Try it out!)

 <div class="animation" data-anim="birthdayHashCollision">
 <table>